coecassio/GoogleAdvancedDataAnalytics/README.md

 The tuned model could be used as a predictive tool to identify employees that are likely to quit soon for tentative emergency action, but it should be done only be as a temporary measure, until steps are taken to correct the problems causing the high turnover rate.

-Even though salary and promotion were not considered important features by the model, their imbalaced distributions make them unreliable features for splitting data in decision nodes.
+Even though salary and promotion were not considered important features by the model, their imbalanced distributions make them unreliable features for splitting data in decision nodes.
 EDA showed they do affect the turnover rates and should be considered when planning a response to this issue.

 By combining the insights of the model's feature importance values and EDA, a few elements became clear: